robocorp/robotframework-lsp/robocorp-code/README.md

 - Create a template activity with the `Robocorp: Create Activity Package.` action.

 - Submit an activity package to the cloud with the `Robocorp: Upload Activity Package to the cloud.` action.

+- When a package.yaml is found, it's used to provide a different python environment when running/debugging `.robot` files using the RobotFramework Language Server.
+  Note: this only works if no manual customizations were done to the `robot.python.executable` or `robot.pythonpath` settings.

 Developing
 ------------